Useful information for staff members

-It is recommended that each staff member applies for a credit card, this has replaced travel advances for the most part.
+It is recommended that each staff member applies for an UiB Credit Card, which can be used to cover your business travel expenses, the Credit Card has replaced travel cash advances.
 State that the University of Bergen is your employer on the application form.
-When travel is paid with the employee’s own credit card, travel insurance included.
-If the bill from the credit card company is due before the journey is made and/or before any money is refunded by the University of Bergen, the university will cover the interest fees.
+When travel is paid with the employee’s UiB credit card, travel insurance is included.
+If the bill from the credit card company is due before the journey is made and/or before any money is refunded by the University of Bergen, the University will cover the interest fees.
 Interest fees and annual fees for credit cards are covered by the University.
-Make sure you do the travel form within a month of your travel.
-This will reduce the interest fees the Univerity will have to pay out.
+Most chose to pay the miminum amount each month and then claim the interest fees when they send in the travel form - make sure you include the interest for each month as it adds up!
+Make sure you do the travel form within a month after your travel is finished.
+This will reduce the interest fees that the University will have to pay out.
+The credit card is ONLY to be used for UiB Business Travel expenses: flights, hotels, meals, conference fees, etc. The credit card is NOT for personal use.

 Non-Norwegian citizens will have to APPLY for a new tax card every year.
-You can ask someone in the adminstration for help in doing this.
+You can ask Tone Lund-Olsen for help in doing this.
 It is normally done online using form RF-1209.
-If you fail to apply for the tax card, a 50% tax will be deducted from your salary.
+If you fail to apply for the tax card, a 50 % tax will be deducted from your salary.
 You of course will receive any overpaid tax later on after the tax card is received, but it can take time.

 Booking and payment of travel